 The School of Humanities and Social Sciences

 The School of Humanities and Social Sciences is open to students with any level of French, from beginner to advanced.
 Classes are available in both English and French in a variety of subject areas.
-It is mandatory for semester students to take at least one French class, plus additional classes to total 15-18 semester credits.
-It is not mandatory to take French during the summer sessions; summer students may choose to take 3, 6, or 9 credits, depending on the session length.
+It is mandatory for semester students to take at least one French language class.
+It is not mandatory to take French during the summer sessions.

 The French Honors Program is available during both semester and summer terms at The School of Humanities and Social Sciences and is designed for advanced French students and French majors as an opportunity to live and study in a 100% French-speaking environment.
 This program gives students a full immersion experience, plus optional internships.
 To participate, students should have taken at least 4 semesters of college French (or equivalent).